kiali/kiali.io/content/en/docs/Configuration/authentication/session-configs.md

 extend his session by another cycle.
 It does not matter if the user is actively using Kiali, the user will be asked if the session should be extended.

-The second available option is the **signing key** configuration which is unset by default, meaning that a random 16-characters long signing key will be generated and stored to a secret named `kiali-signing-key` in Kiali's installation
+The second available option is the **signing key** configuration, which is unset by default, meaning that a random 16-character signing key will be generated and stored to a secret named `kiali-signing-key`, in Kiali's installation
 namespace:

 ```yaml